mathieu-keller/Kingshot-Discord-Bot/README.md

-# What the heck is this?
+# Kingshot Discord Bot

-A: What does it look like?
 A cheap reskin of the Whiteout Survival Bot that [Relo](https://github.com/Reloisback) made, adapted for [Kingshot](https://www.centurygames.com/games/kingshot/).
 No more, no less.

 Enjoy, and if it doesn't work, blame the server hamsters!